-If you’re planning to earn a human behavior degree, you likely already have an idea of what this field entails – especially if you’re interested in psychology, and how people think, behave, and interact!
-But applied behavior analysis may have a variety of interesting applications – like helping autistic patients adjust to their surroundings, or even helping organizations to function better.
+If you’re looking for ABA schools, you likely already have an idea of what this field entails – especially if you’re interested in psychology, and how people think, behave, and interact!
+But applied behavior analysis may have a variety of interesting applications – like helping autistic patients adjust to their surroundings, or even helping organizations to function better or design marketing.
 Behavioral analysts typically study learning, behavior, and patients’ responses to various environments.
+They then determine ways to take action and change behaviors using effective reinforcements.
 One potential goal?
 To help people live happier and more productive lives.

 Did you know?
 The Behavior Analyst Certification Board (BACB) awards BCBA (Board Certified Behavior Analyst) certification to individuals who meet its certification requirements.[i]

 Your choice of earning a behavioral analysis degree at a particular level may depend on your professional goals, as well as typical employer requirements.
-Graduate programs could be available at the doctoral and master’s levels.
+ABA schools may offer programs at the doctoral and master’s levels.
 You might even be able to pursue an ABA certificate program.
-Here’s some more info on these three potential options:
+Here’s some more info on these three potential options.

 Masters in Applied Behavior Analysis – Thinking about earning a masters in behavior analysis?
 Pursuing this program could be the perfect opportunity to explore behavior analysis across various populations, from children to senior citizens, as well as in different settings – like schools and communities.
 Plus, you could learn about the theory and practice of ABA, including therapies, professional ethics, and more.
 Earning a master’s degree may be necessary for roles like mental health counselor, therapist, behavioral analyst, and behavioral support specialist.[ii]
 Among other prerequisites, you’ll need to have earned a bachelor’s degree.